Kotlin/kotlin-by-example/examples/01_introduction/03_Variables.md

 </div>

-1. Declaring a mutable variable and initializing it.
+1. Declares a mutable variable and initializing it.
-2. Declaring an immutable variable and initializing it.
+2. Declares an immutable variable and initializing it.
-3. Declaring an immutable variable and initializing it without specifying the type.
+3. Declares an immutable variable and initializing it without specifying the type.
 The compiler infers the type `Int`.

 <div class="language-kotlin" theme="idea" data-min-compiler-version="1.3">